In this article, we’ll show you how to sign a PDF on a Mac, step by step. We’ll go through multiple options to get that PDF signed, like:

 - Fairly bothersome process

-- Can be quite slow
+- It can be quite slow

 - Needs to rely on your PDF editor to add the signature